 Management Fees

-IULs and 401(k)s charge administrative fees, which vary depending on the company and type of assets involved.
+IULs and 401(k) s charge administrative fees, which vary depending on the company and the type of assets involved.

 Understanding these fee structures is vital to avoid diminishing the value of your funds.